elearning-evolve/BigBlueButton-WordPress-Plugin/README.txt

 1. Rooms are a Content Type that has its own view.
 2. Rooms can be embedded into Posts, Pages and other Content Types using shortcodes.
-3. Multiple rooms can be accessed frome the same Page or Post.
+3. Multiple rooms can be accessed from the same Page or Post.
 4. Server settings define where the meetings are hosted.
 5. Rooms can be managed through the Administrator Dashboard.
 6. Rooms can also be organized using Categories.